apify/actor-scraper/cheerio-scraper/README.md

 - ##### **`AutoscaledPool: Object`**

   Manages a pool of asynchronous resource-intensive tasks that are executed in parallel.
-The pool only starts new tasks if there is enough free CPU and memory available and the Javascript event loop is not blocked.
-For more information, see the [`AutoscaledPool`](https://sdk.apify.com/docs/api/autoscaledpool) object in the Apify SDK.
+The pool only starts new tasks if there is enough free CPU and memory available and the JavaScript event loop is not blocked.
+For more information, see the [`AutoscaledPool`](https://sdk.apify.com/docs/api/autoscaledpool) object in the Apify SDK documentation.

 - ##### **`Global Store: Object`**